Which of the following is most likely to impact a person's abilit... | Study Prep in Pearson+

 1

-Step 1: Identify the key factor that directly influences sleep quality.
-Consider environmental and behavioral factors that can affect how well a person sleeps.
+Identify the key factors that influence sleep quality, such as environmental conditions, lifestyle habits, and physiological factors.

-Step 2: Evaluate each option in terms of its direct impact on sleep.
-For example, wearing comfortable shoes during the day and regularly brushing teeth are important for general health but do not directly affect sleep quality.
+Understand that exposure to excessive noise during the night can disrupt sleep cycles by causing frequent awakenings or preventing deep sleep stages.

-Step 3: Understand that exposure to excessive noise during the night can disrupt sleep cycles by causing awakenings or preventing deep sleep stages, thus directly impacting sleep quality.
+Compare the given options to see which one directly affects the sleep environment or physiological readiness for sleep.

-Step 4: Recognize that eating a balanced diet supports overall health and can influence sleep indirectly, but it is less immediate in its effect compared to environmental disturbances like noise.
+Recognize that reading a book, physical activity in the afternoon, and eating a balanced breakfast generally support good sleep hygiene or overall health but do not directly disrupt sleep quality.

-Step 5: Conclude that among the options, exposure to excessive noise during the night is the most likely to impact a person's ability to get adequate quality sleep because it directly interferes with the sleep environment.
+Conclude that among the options, exposure to excessive noise during the night is most likely to negatively impact a person's ability to get adequate quality sleep because it interferes with the natural sleep process.

 Watch next